Succinct certificates for solutions to binary quadratic Diophantine equations: Introduction

 together with a congruence side condition

-and $0 \leq \alpha_1 , \alpha_2 < \Gamma$ we define the {\em length} $L(F)$ of the input to be \beql{eq107} L(F) = L(a) + L(b) + L(c) +L(d) + L(e) + L(f) + 3L( \Gamma ) ~. \eeq The other definition concerns the measurement of the running time of a program.
-We shall measure running in terms of {\em elementary operations}, which consists of a Boolean operation on a bit or pair of bits, and an input or shift of a single bit.
-Our main result is the following.
+with $0 \leq \alpha_1 , \alpha_2 < \Gamma$.
+We define the {\em length} $L(F)$ of the input to be \beql{eq107} L(F) := L(a) + L(b) + L(c) +L(d) + L(e) + L(f) + 3L( \Gamma ) ~, \eeq in which \beql{107a} L(a) := 2 + \log_2(|a|+1) \eeq is a measure of the binary length of an integer $a$, allowing one extra bit for its sign.
+The other definition concerns the measurement of the running time of a program.
+We shall measure running time in terms of {\em elementary operations}, which consists of a Boolean operation on a bit or pair of bits, and an input or shift of a single bit.
+Our main result is the following, concerning {\em nonnegative solutions} to the system above.

 \begin{theorem}~ Let $F(x_1 , x_2 ) = 0$ be a binary quadratic Diophantine equation, where